filecoin-project/specs/mining.md

     TODO: define this in the state-machine doc, and link to it from here
 - `MsgRoot` - To compute this:
-  - Select a set of messages from the mempool to include in your block.
+  - Select a set of messages from the mempool to include in the block.
   - Insert them into a Merkle Tree and take its root.
-- `StateRoot` - Apply each of your chosen messages to the `ParentState` to get this.
+- `StateRoot` - Apply each chosen message to the `ParentState` to get this.
 - `ReceiptsRoot` - To compute this:
-  - Apply the set of messages selected above to the parent state, collecting invocation receipts as you go.
+  - Apply the set of messages selected above to the parent state, collecting invocation receipts as this happens.
   - Insert them into a Merkle Tree and take its root.
 - `BlockSig` - A signature with the miner's private key (must also match the ticket signature) over the entire block.
-This is to ensure that nobody tampers with the block after we propogate it to the network, since unlike normal PoW blockchains, a winning ticket is found independently of block generation.
+This is to ensure that nobody tampers with the block after it propagates to the network, since unlike normal PoW blockchains, a winning ticket is found independently of block generation.

 An eligible miner can start by filling out `Parents`, `Tickets` and `ElectionProof` with values from the ticket checking process.